2 US service members killed in chopper crash in Afghanistan

-KABUL, Afghanistan (AP) — Two U.S. service members were killed on Wednesday when their helicopter crashed in Afghanistan, the U.S. military said without providing more details.
+KABUL, Afghanistan (AP/WFLA) — Two U.S. service members were killed on Wednesday when their helicopter crashed in Afghanistan, the U.S. military said.

+The service members killed were identified as Chief Warrant Officer 2 David C. Knadle, 33, from Tarrant, Texas and Chief Warrant Officer 2 Kirk T. Fuchigami Jr., 25, from Keaau, Hawaii.

+The military said both soldiers were assigned to 1st Battalion, 227th Aviation Regiment, 1st Air Cavalry Brigade, 1st Cavalry Division, Fort Hood, Texas., and were in the helicopter providing security for troops on the ground.

 The statement said the cause of the crash is under investigation but that preliminary reports do not indicate it was caused by enemy fire.